MESAHub/mesa/star/test_suite/gyre_in_mesa_bcep/README.rst

 * Part 1 (``inlist_zams``) builds a 12.0 Msun, Z=0.02 metallicity, pre-main sequence model and evolves it to the main sequence.

 * Part 2 (``inlist_gyre_in_mesa_bcep``) continues the evolution until the central hydrogen mass fraction drops below 1e-3.
-During the evolution the ``run_star_extras.f90`` calls GYRE, processes the GYRE output, and searches for a frequency of 6d-5 Hz.
+During the evolution the ``run_star_extras.f90`` calls GYRE, processes the GYRE output, and searches for a frequency of 6e-5 Hz (60 microHz).
 Close matches to this target frequency are reported in the terminal:

 .. code-block:: console